Morwenn/cpp-sort/README.md

 }
 ```

+_Note: older versions of the library targeting C++14 are still available in the `1.x.y-develop`
+and `1.x.y-stable`, but they are not actively developed anymore.
+Open an issue if you need
+anything to be backported._

 # The main features & the extra features

 **cpp-sort** provides a full set of sorting-related features.
 Here are the main building blocks